mmaulwurff/precise-crosshair/Readme.md

 * Frax Boomer for an idea;
 * Someone64 for feature suggestions;
 * Agitatio for bug reporting;
-* ShockwaveS08 for feature suggestions.
+* ShockwaveS08 for feature suggestions;
+* vapidscum for bug reporting.